 What is OBS?

-The software suite is the whole package, able to do both recording and live streaming, providing real-time source and device capture, scene composition, encoding, recording, and, of course, broadcasting.
+The software suite is the whole package – it can do both recording and live streaming, providing real-time source and device capture, scene composition, encoding, recording, and, of course, broadcasting.

-You can use it to stream to the likes of Twitch, YouTube, and Facebook.
+You can stream on Twitch, YouTube, and Facebook.

 How does OBS work?